kristopolous/tube-get/README.md

     $ tp <url>

 on the command line.
-Super fast
+Super fast.
+I actually do another more complicated set up that invovles a pipe, I've included the pipe tool in the directory for the curious.

 ## Runs in the background.